How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change a username in the User Profile area.
+Your username cannot be changed in the User Profile screen.

-You can also change the username inside the WordPress Dashboard using an easier method that requires no code editing or messing with your site’s database.
+You can also change the username from your WordPress Admin area using an easier method that requires no messing with code or modifying your WordPress database.

 Changing your username will affect your login, as this username is required for logging into your site!